-The Welsh Context
+Charting a Course The Welsh Context

-Blessing and Presiding: A Welsh Contextual Theology of Priesthood I was a superior of the su
+Blessing and Presiding: A Welsh Contextual Theology of Priesthood1

 The Revd Dr Manon Ceridwen James

 Abstract: This essay draws on the unique place of poetry in Welsh culture to argue for a distinctive Welsh approach to ministry that rooted in 'praise' and 'place'.
 It makes a contextual theological case for renewing the Anglican ministry in Wales along these lines while also tackling the 'culture of deference' noted in the Harries Report by embracing more fully the Welsh preference for equality and egalitarianism more usually associated with Nonconformity.